shenxianpeng/blog/source/_posts/2021/08/sonarqube-setup.md

 ---
-title: Document some important steps on how to set up SonarQube
+title: Document some important steps on how to setup SonarQube
 tags:
   - SonarQube
   - LDAP